Seattle's Space Needle gets see-through floor

 On August 3, it unveiled its latest addition: the world's first and only revolving glass floor, known as "The Loupe."

-Standing 500 feet -- or 50 stories -- above street level, the observation deck's new see-through floor offers 360-degree views over the northwestern US city.
+Standing 500 feet -- or 50 stories -- above street level, the observation deck's new see-through floor offers 360-degree views over the largest city in the Pacific Northwest of the United States.

 The floor is powered by 12 motors and, as reassurance to the faint-hearted, is constructed of 10 layers of tightly bonded glass.